National Council of Young Israel: Young Israel of Flatbush

 This was one of the earliest branches, and the affiliate that then-president Irving Bunim chose as the leader, in the 1930s, for instituting rabbinic leadership of Young Israel synagogues.
 At the time, it was one of the larger shuls, and was initially against getting a rabbi.
 By winning over such a prominent dissenter, Bunim succeeded in setting a trend for all branches, and Rabbi Solomon Sharfman became the first rabbi.

 Young Israel Beth-El of Boro Park

-The Young Israel of Boro Park was established well before World War II.

-In the 1980s it merged with Congregation Beth El of Borough Park, which was founded in August, 1902.
+Established well before World War II as Young Israel of Boro Park, during the 1980s Young Israel merged with the Congregation Beth El of Borough Park, founded in 1902, to form Young Israel Beth El of Borough Park.
+The merged congregation worships from the National Register of Historic Places–listed synagogue on 15th Avenue in Brooklyn.

-Beth-El was and still is known for its famous cantors.
-Young Israel's present rabbi previously served as youth leader; the Boro Park branch was famous early on for its youth group.

 Largest

 Young Israel of Woodmere is by far the branch with the largest congregation.
-There are approximately one thousand two hundred and fifty families as of 2018.
+There are approximately 1,250 families as of 2018.

 The second largest branch is that of Young Israel of Deerfield Beach in Century Village, with about 1000 members.
-During the winter months, "with almost 120 men attending, the Daf Yomi class is America’s largest."
+During the winter months, "with almost 120 men attending, the Daf Yomi class is America's largest."